openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 ---
 **NOTE**

-We are always setting `automatedCleaningMode: disabled` even if the `BareMetalHost` manifest specifies another value (e.g. `automatedCleaningMode: metadata`).
+BMAC is always setting `automatedCleaningMode: disabled` even if the `BareMetalHost` manifest specifies another value (e.g. `automatedCleaningMode: metadata`).
 This may be changed in the future releases, but currently we do not support using Ironic to clean the node.

 Installation flow
 ===